 Don Noyes - Whimsical Hand Carved Birds

 Folk art of the Pennsylvania Germans has always fascinated me.
 Bird carvings and bird trees always made me smile.
 The colors and whimsical nature of the carvings really talked to me.
-My first exposure to Pennsylvania German folk art came in the late 1960's.
+My first exposure to Pennsylvania German folk art came in 1991.
 My wife and I would travel several times a year to Pennsylvania to buy antiques.
 In the process we became aquainted with many dealers who shared their knowledge and collections with us.
 It was always the folk art carvings that interested us the most.
 I knew that someday I would like to try my hand at creating some bird carvings.

 About Don Noyes